What is Lean Protein? Choosing the Right ‘Lean’ Protein Foods

 0

 Have you ever heard the term “lean protein” and wondered what it meant?
-Well, lean protein is simply a type of protein that is low in fat.
-According to the USDA, a serving of 28g of lean protein contains just 2-3g of fat.
+Lean protein is simply a type of protein that is low in fat.
+According to the USDA, a serving of 28g of lean protein contains only about 2-3g of fat.

-Lean protein is a type of protein that is low in fat
+Lean protein is a type of protein low in fat

 It is particularly beneficial for muscle growth and repair, making it a favorite among bodybuilders and fitness enthusiasts.
-Lean protein foods include poultry, seafood, and more, which are great choices for a healthy, balanced diet.
+Lean proteins are also heart-healthy and weight-friendly due to their low-fat and low-calorie content.

 Animal Sources of Lean Protein

-Meat from various animals, such as chicken, turkey, and lamb, is an excellent source of lean protein.
-Here’s a breakdown of the nutritional content of some popular options:
+Meat from various animals, such as chicken, turkey, and lamb, are excellent sources of lean protein:

 Animal sources of lean protein

-These lean meats can be prepared in a variety of ways, including grilling, roasting, or stir-frying with sauces and served with vegetables and whole grains.
-They can also be added to salads, sandwiches, or wraps for a nutritious and filling meal.
+These meats can be prepared in a variety of ways, including grilling, roasting, or stir-frying with sauces, and served with vegetables and whole grains.
+They can also be added to soups, salads, or sandwiches for a nutritious meal.

 Seafood Sources of Lean Protein